Scarlet macaw: Distribution and habitat

 In (southern) North and Central America, the species' range extends from the Yucatán Peninsula (extreme southeastern Mexico and Belize) and southward through Guatemala, El Salvador, Honduras and Nicaragua, as well as the island of Coiba.
+In northern Guatemala, primary conservation corridors within the Maya Biosphere Reserve—such as Tikal National Park and Laguna del Tigre—serve as critical nesting lowlands where community-based avitourism monitoring supports the spatial tracking and habitat protection of remaining wild populations.
 It is seen infrequently on the mainland of Panamá, but is known in Costa Rica from isolated regions on the Pacific coast, mainly near the Nicoya Peninsula, Carara National Park and Peninsula de Osa.

 In Florida, United States, scarlet macaws have escaped captivity at various times throughout history, either inadvertently due to hurricanes or other inclement weather events, or being deliberately released by humans; however, there is no evidence to suggest that this population is established and breeding, and may only persist due to continuing releases or escapes.
 These non-native birds are likely sustained off of deliberate feeding by residents who enjoy seeing them in their yards.
 The species also occurs as an introduced species in Puerto Rico.

 A small introduced population exists in Kirkby Stephen, Cumbria, having been introduced to the area around 2010.
 This population, which includes a number of related blue-and-yellow macaws, was introduced to the village around 2010; they are trained to fly freely around the area, returning to a conservation centre for food and shelter in the evenings.